Xfan1025/SDCND-Traffic-Sign-Classifier/README.md

 [image8]: ./examples/images/image5.jpg "Traffic Sign 5"
 [image9]: ./examples/images/image6.jpg "Traffic Sign 6"
 [image10]: ./examples/predicion.png "Prediction Results"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+[image11]: ./examples/img6_processed.png "image 6 after preprocessing"

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/Xfan1025/SDCND-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the Numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
 34799
 * The size of the validation set is ?
 4410